-The Cheap Inca Trail has been created for all adventurers who would like to gain a new experience on this popular 4 day hike to Machu Picchu.
-This is an authentic track of the Incas, which differ from other Inca Trails only by campsites and services, so you need to carry your sleeping mattress, sleeping bag, and personal belonging while our porters carry just food and camping equipment.
+The Inca Trail Backpacking has been created for all adventurers who would like to gain a new experience on this popular 4 day hike to Machu Picchu.
+This is an authentic track of the Incas, which differ from other Inca Trails only by campsites and services, so you need to carry your sleeping bag, and personal belongings while our porters carry just food and camping equipment.

 Although it is undoubtedly a very nice hike, the 4 day Inca Trail is only one of a multitude of paths across remote areas of the Andes.
 What it offers, however, is a popular and fabulous treasure at the end of the road - the Lost Inca City of Machu Picchu, and at a good price.

-The Cheap Inca Trail starts in the village of Piscacucho, at kilometre 82 of the Sacred Valley of the Incas, and it takes 4 days of intensified hiking.
+The Cheap Inca Trail tour starts in the village of Piscacucho, at kilometre 82 of the Sacred Valley of the Incas, and it takes 4 days of intensified hiking.
 This path involves an ambitious array of altitudes, climates, and ecosystems varying from so-called "Puna" (high Andean tundra) to cloud forest.
 A hiker passes through two high passes (the highest is Warmiwañuska at an altitude of 4,200 metres above sea level) and ends the ascent with a charming entrance to Machu Picchu through Inti Punku - the Sun Gate.

-One of the main highlights along the trail is its ancient system of settlements made in granite rock by the Incas, such as Wiñay Wayna and Phuyu Patamarca, immersed in irresistible natural surroundings.
+One of the main highlights along the Inca Trail is its ancient system of settlements made in granite rock by the Incas, such as Wiñay Wayna and Phuyu Patamarca, immersed in irresistible natural surroundings.
 A variety of orchid species, multicoloured birds, and dreamlike countryside provide the perfect scene for a path that all trekking fans would love to experience!